stu-10/new/README.md

 # new
-#This is a new file created as the readme page for GitHub
+# This is a new file created as the readme page for GitHub
+# Another line in the doc